nemuulen/INFOSCI301_Final_Project/README.md

 ## Acknowledgements

 We sincerely acknowledge Professor Luyao (Sunshine) Zhang for her insightful guidance and inspiring lectures throughout the course, which greatly shaped the direction and quality of our project.
 We also thank our classmates for their thoughtful feedback, collaborative spirit, and shared enthusiasm during the project development process.
+A special thanks to Dongping Liu from Amazon and David Schaaf, the Deputy Head of Chemistry Education and Head of the NanoBioLab at Saarland University, for their great lectures introducing new visualization technologies.

 ## Competing Interests